 Note: Fines will be invoiced to clubs on a weekly basis

 Appendix 4 – Player Movement and Finals Qualification Policy

-Under 8 to Under 10 Mixed and Girls Under 10 and U11 Div 2 and Below
+Modified Football

-Where a Member Club has multiple teams in the Under 8 to Under 10 Mixed and Under 10 and U11 Div 2 and below Girl’s age groups, free movement of Players across teams within each age group shall be permitted throughout the season.
+Under 8 to Under 10 Mixed and Girls

-Save with the approval of the CEO (which approval is at the absolute discretion of the CEO), a Player may only play in one game per Round in a particular age group.
+Where a Member Club has multiple teams in the Under 8 to Under 10 Mixed and Girl’s age groups, free movement of Players across teams within each age group shall be permitted throughout the season.

-When a Lightning Carnival is played, a Player shall only be permitted to play in the team in which they played the majority of games throughout the season.
+1.2 A Player may play a maximum of 2 games per Round in Modified age groups only.When a Lightning Carnival is played, a Player shall only be permitted to play in the team in which they played the majority of games throughout the season.

-All Other Competitions
+Non-Modified Football or All other Competitions

 The following Player movement restrictions apply: